Achu-Arjun/IOT-CHALLENGE/README.md

 # IOT-CHALLENGE
 # IOTLevel-1
 > My name is Arjun B S .
-I am studying BTech (Bachelor of Technology)in Electrical and Electronics Engineering Third Year <br>
+I am studying BTech (Bachelor of Technology)in Electronics and Communication Engineering Third Year <br>
 > at Trinity College of Engineering,Trivandrum .
 >
 >  The following are the IOT experiments and assignments I have done as part of the Kerala IOT<br>